Class-incremental learning: survey and performance evaluation on image classification: Related work

 The paper that introduced EWC~\cite{kirkpatrick2017overcoming} also considered training Deep Reinforcement Learning (DRL) agents to play multiple Atari games~\cite{mnih2013playing} over their lifetimes.
-Reinforcement learning is an application area of deep learning in which \emph{task specification} is usually implicit in the definition of the reward function to be optimized, and as such is another example where laboratory practice often does not completely reflect the real world since the agent's goals must evolve with the changing environment around them.
-Incremental task acquisition enjoys a long tradition in the reinforcement learning community~\cite{moore1993prioritized}, and more recently the Continual Learning with Experience And Replay (CLEAR) approach mixes on-policy learning for plasticity with off-policy learning from replayed experiences to encourage stability with respect to tasks acquired in the past~\cite{rolnick2019experience}.
+Reinforcement learning (RL) is an application area of deep learning in which \emph{task specification} is usually implicit in the definition of the reward function to be optimized, and as such is another example where laboratory practice often does not completely reflect the real world since the agent's goals must evolve with the changing environment around them.
+Incremental task acquisition enjoys a long tradition in the RL community~\cite{moore1993prioritized}, and more recently the CLEAR approach mixes on-policy learning for plasticity with off-policy learning from replayed experiences to encourage stability with respect to tasks acquired in the past~\cite{rolnick2019experience}.